-"We thought we had fixed the problem and that is why we went out to the grid fairly late, just to install everything and check everything.
+"We thought we had fixed the problem and that is why we went out to the grid fairly late, just to install and check everything.
 I almost lost a position against David.
 We came very close in the first corner.
-I was inside, he was outside, so I kept it going until we would see what happened in turn three, but he pulled over already in turn one so the line was clear.
-It was quite close, very close to losing it, and imagining being behind him and then working with the strategy would have been far more difficult, so it was ideal to be behind Ralf, although he was very fast in his first stint".
+I was on the inside, he was on the outside, so I kept going until we would see what happened in turn three, but he pulled over already in turn one so the line was clear.
+I was quite close, very close to losing it; being behind him and then working with the strategy would have been far more difficult, so it was ideal to be behind Ralf, although he was very fast in his first stint".

 You slowed down at the end:

 "It was a precaution.
-Having no radio contact, I run on the limit until they put a board sign which said slow down.
+Having no radio contact, I ran on the limit until they put a board sign which said slow down.
 I did exactly that.
-I did have a little bit of problem on my third stint.
+I did have a little bit of problems on my third stint.
 We will find out what is going on there".

 Do you think that this victory is due to the car reliability or the team tactics?

 "Apart from Montoya, nobody had reliability problems.
 Our pit stop strategy worked well and it was the winning one.
 We should be proud of it".